Forms and Tools

 Whether you’re looking for outdoor adventure or just want to get to know your new home and classmates a little better, our pre-orientation trips offer you the chance to share a meaningful experience with a small group of your peers.
 Students travel in groups of 8 to 12—either backpacking or canoeing.
 No experience is necessary to participate, and trips are open to both first-year and transfer students.
 International students participate in a special international student pre-orientation program.

 To reserve a spot on a trip, complete the Pre-Orientation Trip Registration by June 1; participants will be accepted on a first-come, first-served basis.
 A fee of $250 covers meals, supplies, equipment, and campsites; you may also rent a sleeping bag and/or wilderness backpack for $20.
 Fees will be charged to your student bill.
+Please note: Pre-orientation trips are not available for international students.

 - Backpacking: Backpackers will journey on one of Vermont’s many stunning wilderness hiking trails, such as the Long, Catamount, or Appalachian Trails.
 All levels of experience are welcome.
 Students will hike approximately 3–5 miles each day and will be expected to carry their own belongings in a large wilderness pack throughout the trip.
 An advanced trip is also available for experienced backpackers (see next bullet).